Tricks used in scams

 money or your personal details.

-Here we break down some of the tactics scammers use so you are
+Here we break down some of the scamming tricks used so you are

 aware of them and can be on guard.